 Bangkok-based Vipash Purichanont curated the 2023 edition of Art Dubai’s Bawwaba section.
 Meaning ‘gateway’ in Arabic, Bawwaba exclusively featured artworks made in the past year or specifically for Art Dubai and comprised of solo presentations by 11 artists hailing from across the Global South.
 Reinforcing Art Dubai’s commitment to curatorial scholarship and art historical research, this year’s Art Dubai Modern featured solo presentations by the region’s Modern masters and was curated by Paris-based critic Mouna Mekouar and Italian art historian, Lorenzo Giusti.

 Talks and Workshops

 Campus Art Dubai (CAD), Art Dubai’s flagship initiative to develop the region’s future cultural leaders, is a core component of the fair’s extensive year-round education programme.
-This year marks the initiative’s 10th year and features CAD Public Art and CAD 10.0 Professional Development.
+This year marked the initiative’s 10th year and features CAD Public Art and CAD 10.0 Professional Development.

-Art Dubai’s Executive Director Benedetta Ghione commented: “Art Dubai has always tried to reframe what an art fair can be, and this year’s expanded programme fully reflects our role as a meeting point for the region’s creative industries, both commercial and not-for-profit.
+Art Dubai’s Executive Director Benedetta Ghione commented: “Art Dubai has always tried to reframe what an art fair can be, and this year’s expanded programme fully reflected our role as a meeting point for the region’s creative industries, both commercial and not-for-profit.
 As an innovative public-private partnership, we have been an incubator of talent, a catalyst for the creative economy here in Dubai, a convener of great minds, and an entry point to this vibrant ecosystem for the wider cultural sector.”